NiveusLuna/KA2-bugfix/README.md

 	- This bug was only mitigated, not fixed.
 I chose to hide the research from the player and let upstream decide what to do with the technology.
 	- See Issue 1 for details.
+	- Working under 4.0 launcher; please use KA2-4.0-compat to run KA2 under the
+	4.0 launcher.
 - Units exiting ISC large yard can get stuck against northern barrier
 - Upgrading Gorn outpost results in it losing its footprint
 - Upgrading Lyran outpost results in it losing its footprint